Pet Spay and Neuter in Orlando, FL

 Spaying is a general term used to describe the ovariohysterectomy of a female animal.
 Neutering is a general term used to describe the castration of a male animal.
 However, neutering is often used in reference to both genders.

 The decision to spay or neuter your pet is an important one.
-It can be the single best decision you make for his long-term welfare.
+It can be the single best decision you make for his/her long-term welfare.

 In every community, in every state, there are homeless animals.
 In the U.S., there are an estimated 6-8 million homeless animals entering animal shelters every year.
 Barely half of these animals are adopted.
 Tragically, the rest are euthanized.
 These are healthy, sweet pets who would have made great companions.

-Call us today to learn more about our spaying and neutering prices, we would be happy to answer and and all of your questions!
+Call our pet hospital to learn more about our spaying and neutering methods in Orlando, FL - our veterinarians would be happy to answer all of your questions!